Cannabis in Latvia: 1918-1940

 During the first period of Latvian independence, use of cannabis was not prohibited and not widespread, although during that period use of other drugs such as cocaine and morphine were also not prohibited, with sale of those drugs restricted to pharmacies.

-Latvia participated in the International Opium Convention of 6 February 1922, which dealt with limiting the international trade of opium and cocaine products.
+Latvia participated in the First International Opium Convention of 1912, which dealt with limiting the international trade of opium and cocaine products.

 On 19 February 1925, the Convention added restriction on cannabis extracts and tinctures, but not on herbal cannabis.
 This version of the Convention entered into force on 25 September 1928.

-On 26 June 1936, they set up the first international treaty providing for the criminalization of opium, coca, and cannabis products in non-medical and non-scientific production and distribution (Convention for the Suppression of the Illicit Traffic in Dangerous Drugs).
+On 26 June 1936, the UN set up the first international treaty providing for the criminalization of opium, coca, and cannabis products in non-medical and non-scientific production and distribution (Convention for the Suppression of the Illicit Traffic in Dangerous Drugs).
 It was signed by only a few countries; Latvia and Lithuania did not sign, Estonia signed it but not ratified.